 Day 3 was the most challenging.
 In the evening, I started eating a teeny bit of food again – a couple of bites of Tempeh (soybean) which I was preparing for my salad lunch the next day.

 I wanted to ease slowly back into regular food, so my first post-cleanse meal was organic greens with tempeh (soybean) and organic dressing.
-I also had two cups of soup from Happy Planet.
-I felt like as soon as I ate anything, I felt really bloated and I had a small cramp inside my stomach – but I’m assuming that’s my body getting used to solid food again.
+However, I felt like as soon as I ate anything, I felt really bloated and I had a small cramp inside my stomach – but I’m assuming that’s my body getting used to solid food again.
+I also had two cups of soup from Happy Planet, it was heavenly to finally have something warm and comforting in my system.

 A cleanse is a good way to physically and mentally reset your body.
 Knowing what a challenge I went through the past three days, I hope I will think twice before eating unhealthy foods in the future.